-Response: The proposal has its own access to Highway 175 and would not directly impact nearby agricultural uses regarding access.
+Response: The proposal has its own access to Highway 175 and would not directly impact nearby agricultural uses regarding access, so there would be no vehicular conflicts with nearby agricultural uses.
+The relatively close proximity of established / traditional agricultural uses may affect the cannabis cultivation through the use of pesticides and fertilizers on the adjacent vineyards.
+The proposed cannabis cultivation is set back about 500 feet from the neighboring vineyard to the south (under the same ownership), and about 630 feet from the neighboring walnut orchard to the west across Highway 175.
+The soil on the site is mapped as 'grazing land' and is not regarded as High Value Farmland.
 The proposal will use organic fertilizers and pesticides in order to meet State quality control standards for cannabis, and has provided engineered erosion control plans to minimize potential stormwater impacts to neighboring lots.